Zilliqa/dev-portal-old/docs/staking-introduction.md

 # Signing up as a staked seed node operator

-> This step is optional for those who are interested in touch with us
+> This step is optional for those who are already in touch with us

 For interested party who wishes to run a staked seed node and can provides the following service:
 - run a staked seed node